Skip to content

 Checkmarx SCA remediation dashboard showing vulnerability findings and fix recommendations

 The tool integrates with Checkmarx’s SAST, DAST, and API security products, letting teams correlate SCA findings with other vulnerability types for unified prioritization.
-Checkmarx has held a Gartner Magic Quadrant Leader position for AST for seven consecutive years.
+Checkmarx One is used by 40% of the Fortune 100.

 What is Checkmarx SCA?